vickynovlani/nops-docs/pages/GettingStarted/SSO/sso-aws.md

 - **Prerequisites:**

-1. You must be logged in to your nOps and AWS management account account.
+1. You must be logged in to your nOps and AWS management account.

 2. IAM Identity Center must be enabled.